NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 .. _unbound.conf.remote.control-interface:

-control-interface: *<ip address or interface name or path>*
+control-interface: *<IP address or interface name or path>*
     Give IPv4 or IPv6 addresses or local socket path to listen on for control commands.
-    If an interface name is used instead of an ip address, the list of ip addresses on that interface are used.
+    If an interface name is used instead of an IP address, the list of IP addresses on that interface are used.
     By default localhost (``127.0.0.1`` and ``::1``) is listened to.
     Use ``0.0.0.0`` and ``::0`` to listen to all interfaces.